 npm i golem-base-sdk

-line and the two script lines for build and start:
+and adding the two script lines for build

 {